barbarahelena/practml-project/README.md

 I divided the training dataset in a train and test set (75 vs 25%), and I trained a gradient boosted model on the train partition to predict the class of the movement (variable: classe).
 I also plotted the most important features for this model.
 I assessed the model's performance on the test partition.
 Finally, I predicted the movement classes within the actual test data set.
 The data for this project come from this source: http://web.archive.org/web/20161224072740/http:/groupware.les.inf.puc-rio.br/har.

 The model had an accuracy of 96.5% (CI 96.0-97.1%), with variables "roll belt", "pitch forearm", and "yaw belt", as top 3 predictors.
-The table with predictions is presented at the end of this script.
+The complete analysis and results are presented in the markdown document in this repository.